 There are two kinds of iris that can flourish in this area.
 Some are formed by bulbs planted deeply in the soil, others growing from rhizomes, which are horizontally half buried.
 Distinct characteristics also differentiate this family of plants.
-Blossoms can be one colour or more, have plain or ruffled edges and be heavily veined or not.
+Blossoms can be one color or more, have plain or ruffled edges, and be heavily veined or not.
 Petals can fall deeply towards the ground or be more upright, leaves can be various shades of green or variegated with white or yellow, and blooms can be bearded or not.

-Another type of iris regularly grown is called the Siberian Iris.
+Another type of iris that is regularly grown is called the Siberian Iris.
 The two most frequently seen varieties available to plant are called “Snow Queen”, which is creamy white with a yellow beard, and “Perry’s Blue” that is a very dark, royal blue with a bright yellow beard.
 They usually flower in June and July, and once finished their blooming, their arching and graceful leaves give a nice sound when blown in a light breeze.
 They commonly grow three feet tall and spread slightly with each season.

 Iris can be grown from seed, but it takes at least two years before it will produce a bloom.
-Purchasing a packaged or potted rhizome or bulb is the easiest method to acquire iris’, remembering to divide your clump every three to five years to keep them healthy and flowering.
-If iris are not divided, the clumps get congested, therefore blooming less and disease and insects can become a problem.
+Purchasing a packaged or potted rhizome or bulb is the easiest method to acquire iris’; remembering to divide your clump every three to five years to keep them healthy and flowering.
+If the iris is not divided, the clumps get congested, therefore blooming less, and disease and insects can become a problem.
 One problem to watch for in the rhizomatous iris is the iris borer, which resembles a grub.
 To help control the infestation of iris borer, it is best to prevent them in the beginning by spraying in the early spring with Cygon 2E using the manufacturer’s instructions.
 Also, remember to clean up any dead foliage right away and discard of any infested tubers.

 Press Here!